-In the process of running or working on a business we spend countless hours dissecting the “what” and “how” of our efforts.
+In the process of running a business we spend countless hours dissecting the “what” and “how” of our efforts.
 What amazing product or service are we going to build?
 How will we do it?
 What do our customers want?
 How do they engage with us?
 What features should we add this month?
 How will we tell everyone about it?

 Those thoughts and questions can consume years or even decades of our lives.
 Despite that massive investment, we barely bat an eye at the commitment.
 We know we have to get stuff done in order to survive.
 We go, and we do.

 But within those busy days and sometimes sleepless nights, how much time do we spend asking why we’re doing any of it at all?

 We’re so eager to jump in and solve the problems right in front of us, it’s easy to skip past the bigger, more abstract “why” that’s driving us in the first place.